 Note after note, the Tuurngap shrunk, but it refused to stop.
-Their thoughts were bent on destruction, and They would not turn back from that.
+Their thoughts were bent on destruction, and they would not turn back from that.

-Silence.
-Jehu emerged from inside the Tuurngap.
-He stood with the boy and watched the Tuurngap compress again.
-Then it exploded, erupting into a ball of flaming ink, shot skyward and catapulted over the water.
+Everything paused.
+Then, a rip.
+A crippling shriek.
+The Tuurngap compressed again.
+Then it exploded, erupting into a ball of flaming ink, shooting skyward and catapulting over the water.

-Jehu and the boy stood and watched quietly.
+The Hunter and the boy stood and watched quietly.
 The night air was still.
 The stars sparkled in the heavens.

 They had lived.

 They had won.

 Water lapped at the wooden posts as the morning sun rose in the distance.
 His hot cup of coffee in hand, the Hunter rocked in a chair on the end of his dock, running his free hand through the thick white fog.